Subject, Artificial Intelligence, and Power

 This book examines whether it is possible to conceptualize “objective” being in a way that transcends the subject–object dichotomy, and whether ignorance might be understood not primarily as a feature of consciousness, but as something expressed in the behavior or dynamics of being itself.

-Conscience and Ignorance: Philosophical Theories of Ignorance (I)
+Consciousness and Ignorance: Theory of Ignorance (I)

 This two-volume book examines ignorance from complementary philosophical perspectives.
 The first volume focuses on epistemology, exploring ignorance in relation to knowledge and consciousness, while the second addresses ontology, analyzing ignorance in relation to being.
 Together, the two volumes approach ignorance as both an epistemological and an existential phenomenon.